Julio Iglesias

 Interesting Facts

-• In an interview, Iglesias admitted that he could sing in any language in the world: be it Chinese or the language of Australian Aboriginals, as knowing the language is not necessary for him.
-This unique ability even earned him a spot in the Guinness World Records.
-The secret was Julio's unique musical ear and sense of rhythm.
-He memorizes the text with all the intonations so meticulously that it creates the impression that he has been speaking that language all his life.
+• In an interview, Iglesias revealed he can sing in any language in the world—whether it's Chinese or an Australian Aboriginal language—without actually knowing the language.
+This incredible talent actually landed him a spot in the Guinness World Records.
+The secret?
+Julio's incredible musical ear and natural sense of rhythm.
+He memorizes lyrics with such perfect intonation that listeners swear he's been speaking that language his entire life.

 • Besides his native Spanish, Julio speaks Italian, Portuguese, French, and English.

-• In early 2024, a significant portion of the singer's luggage was confiscated at the Dominican airport: he attempted to bring over forty kilograms of vegetables, fruits, and chicken meat into the country.
+• In early 2024, customs officials at a Dominican airport confiscated a huge chunk of the singer's luggage when he tried to bring over forty kilograms of vegetables, fruits, and chicken meat into the country.